 If you are a Third-Party Payor and made payments or reimbursements for Valeant-branded drugs fulfilled through Philidor from January 2, 2013 through November 9, 2015, you may be eligible for payment from a class action settlement.

-The Third-Party Payor claim form can be accessed here, under the documents tab on this web page, or by visiting the In re Valeant Pharmaceuticals International, Inc. Third-Party Payor Litigation settlement website: http://www.valeanttppsettlement.com/.
+The Third-Party Payor claim form can be accessed here, under the documents tab on this web page.

-On August 17, 2021, the Honorable M. Dennis Cavanaugh of the United States District Court for the District of New Jersey granted preliminary approval of a $23 million cash settlement against Valeant Pharmaceuticals International Inc., as well as a $125,000 cash settlement against specialty pharmacy Philidor RX Services LLC, Andrew Davenport, the former chief executive of Philidor RX Services, and the Estate of Matthew Davenport, who allegedly held himself out as Philidor’s CEO in documents filed with the California State Board of Pharmacy, for their roles in an alleged illegal business scheme whereby Philidor, a specialty mail-order pharmacy, allowed Valeant to overcharge and wrongly charge third-party payors (“TPPs”) for prescription drugs in violation of the Racketeer Influenced and Corrupt Organizations Act and the New York Consumer Protection Act.
+On February 22, 2022, the Honorable Michael A. Shipp of the United States District Court for the District of New Jersey granted final approval of a $23 million settlement against Valeant Pharmaceuticals International Inc., as well as a $125,000 settlement against specialty pharmacy Philidor RX Services LLC, Andrew Davenport, the former chief executive of Philidor RX Services, and the Estate of Matthew Davenport, who allegedly held himself out as Philidor’s CEO in documents filed with the California State Board of Pharmacy, for their roles in an alleged illegal business scheme whereby Philidor, a specialty mail-order pharmacy, allowed Valeant to overcharge and wrongly charge third-party payors (“TPPs”) for prescription drugs in violation of the Racketeer Influenced and Corrupt Organizations Act and the New York Consumer Protection Act.

 The Settlement was reached only after extensive litigation beginning in 2016, which included the filing of two consolidated complaints, the second of which was filed after the Court granted an eighteen-month stay in August 2017 during the pendency of a criminal trial against Defendant Andrew Davenport; motion practice regarding Defendant Davenport’s motion to stay; motion practice regarding the Court’s appointment of a Special Master; Plaintiffs’ successful opposition to Defendants’ second round of motions to dismiss, after the first round of motions to dismiss was mooted by the litigation stay; and extensive discovery, including review and analysis of more than 8.6 million pages of documents produced to Plaintiffs by Defendants and third parties, successful opposition of the Philidor Defendants’ motion to quash a document subpoena, participation in 39 depositions that were coordinated with the Valeant securities actions and required multiple two-day depositions.
 Plaintiffs’ counsel also worked extensively with an expert on damages.